 Director: David Lynch

 The Vallens and Booth characters are fascinating.
 Their relationship becomes beguilingly insidious as the story progresses and yet so much between them is left unexplained.
 Lynch has most clearly identified with MacLachlan's Beaumont character who's as perplexingly "in the dark" as we are.
 Beyond the story's introduction, Jeffrey seems naive, vague as to his motives and full of behavioural contradictions: one minute objectively investigating the nefarious drug dealings of Booth and company, the next crying over his own involvement and how horrible things are.
 One moment he tells everyone he's through involving himself in this criminal underworld, the next he's at Vallens' apartment exploring a very dangerous situation for some unknown reason.
 His precarious involvement with Vallens seems justified in the beginning but its continuation isn't.
 He tells others how dangerous Booth is but makes no effort to stay out of his way.
 What is he looking for?
 Why does he take such extreme risks?
 The character and therefore the audience, are clueless.
-It appears Lynch has molded himself into Jeffrey who prefers "to watch" rather than commit to following through with his ideas.
+It appears Lynch has moulded himself into Jeffrey who prefers "to watch" rather than commit to following through with his ideas.
 This leaves the director unable to explain, let alone resolve, the emotional instability of his characters.
 When things get too intense, both Jeffrey and Lynch back off, only to get just a wee bit back in when curiosity comes a callin'.
 When events become overwhelmingly unclear regarding Jeffrey's involvement, and Lynch seems in over his head, we get scenes with Jeffrey's ethereal girlfriend Sandy (played by Laura Dern) that are so trite and insipid, they take banality to a whole new level.
 That or the director just veers off into weird abstraction.
 Either way the narrative stalls and the subject matter becomes a "hot potato."
 We are left as Jeffrey and Sandy are, naively wondering "Why are there people like Frank?" and "Why is there so much trouble in this world?"
 I for one was hoping to get some kind of answer.